- Early signs of an allergic reaction are rash, hives, and itchiness.

 How can I plan ahead?

-If you have peanut allergy you should have a written treatment plan ready in case of an allergic reaction and make sure your teachers, camp counselors, friends (and others you may be with) know what to do in the case of an emergency.
-If you will be flying in an airplane, it is also important to tell the flight attendant about your allergy because if your allergy is severe, you could potentially react to another individual on the flight eating peanuts.
-Anyone with peanut allergies should carry a device loaded with an emergency medication called epinephrine that can be used to treat anaphylaxis as soon as symptoms set in.
-This device is called an “EpiPen®” or Adrenalick®, and must be prescribed by a health care provider.
-Instructions for using an EpiPen® can be found here.
+If you have peanut allergy, you should have a written treatment plan ready in case of an allergic reaction and make sure your teachers, camp counselors, friends (and others you may be with) know what to do in the case of an emergency.
+If you will be flying in an airplane, it is also important to tell the flight attendant about your allergy because you could potentially react to another passenger’s peanut-containing food.
+Anyone with peanut allergies or their parents should carry their EAI and be prepared to use it.

 How do I know if a food has peanuts in it?

 Some foods (such as peanut butter, mixed nuts, and some candy bars) are obvious sources of peanuts and tree nuts, but some foods that contain trace amounts of peanuts aren’t as easy to spot.
 Peanuts may be found in baked goods, crackers, sauces, pesto, Asian foods, veggie burgers, nougat, chocolate, ice cream, cereal, granola, Worcestershire sauce, bouillon, and more.
-Since 2006, it’s a federal requirement that the Nutrition Facts Label on all packaged foods must list whether the food contains any of the eight most common food allergens: peanuts, tree nuts, milk, egg, wheat, soy, fish, and shellfish.
+Since 2006, federal law requires all packaged foods have labeling of any of the eight most common food allergens: peanuts, tree nuts, milk, egg, wheat, soy, fish, and shellfish contained in that food item.
 Therefore, the label of any packaged food should indicate whether it contains peanuts and tree nuts.
 A food label listing allergens looks like this:

-You must always check that a food is safe by carefully examing the ingredient list on the food label.
+You must always check that a food is safe by carefully examining the Allergen Content Label or the ingredient list.
 Unfortunately, restaurant foods, foods sold at a bakery or ice cream shop, and foods prepared by other people don’t have labels.
-Avoid eating items that are unlabeled or that you have no information on.
+Avoid eating items that are unlabeled or that you have no information about.
 Whenever you are eating at a restaurant, be sure to tell the wait staff that you have food allergies and that none of the items you order can have peanuts or nuts.
 Also be aware that exposures can be caused by cross-contact, such as using the same knife to cut a peanut butter sandwich and then your tuna fish sandwich, or using the same ice cream scoop that has been contaminated with pistachio or maple walnut ice cream for your plain vanilla ice cream.

 Some product labels state that the food “may contain traces of nuts” or is “manufactured in a facility that also processes nuts.”
-This means that the food may have come into contact with nuts during the manufacturing process.
+This means that the food may have been exposed to nuts during the manufacturing process.
 For example, items can become contaminated while in contact with shared equipment such as a conveyor belt.
 Talk with your doctor about whether or not it is safe for you to eat packaged foods with these advisory warning labels.

 What is the treatment for peanut allergy?